 Caution: Your software security key must be connected prior to enabling Virtual Profile mode.
 If the key is removed from the computer while Virtual Profiling mode is enabled an alarm message will be displayed.

-Tip: If your oven is capable of communicating with the software, a dialog box will appear notifying you that Virtual Profile is starting and the oven recipe will be changed automatically.
+Tip: If your oven is capable of communicating with the software, a dialog box will appear notifying you that Virtual Profile is starting, and the oven recipe will be changed automatically.

 If your software is not communicating directly with the oven controller, the software will display the Baseline profile recipe.
 Make sure the oven is set to the exact recipe settings.